 Physiotherapy Practice thresholds for Australia & Aotearoa New Zealand (2015) Key competencies 2.1 and 3.1

-This statement is scheduled for review in 2023.
-Legislative changes may make this statement obsolete before this review date.
+This standard is scheduled for review in 2026.
+Legislative changes may make this standard obsolete before this review date.

-This document has relied heavily on the Dental Council, and Medical Council of New Zealand’s Standards as these Health Professionals face similar issues.
-We acknowledge the Dental Council and the Medical Council of New Zealand for their generosity in allowing us to use and appropriately amend their documents.
+This document incorporates information from the Dental Council, and Medical Council of New Zealand’s Standards.
+We acknowledge the Dental Council and the Medical Council of New Zealand for their generosity in allowing us to use this information

 [i] False, or misleading representation in advertising can also give rise to offences under the Fair Trading Act 1986, which upon conviction, can result in substantial fines not exceeding $200,000 in the case of an individual and $600,000 in the case of a body corporate.